-If what you seek is information that can help you decide whether Mount Dora Florida is the place for you to purchase your next home, then you’ve come to the right address!
-I’ve made it my business to know (or where to look to find out) all about Mount Dora FL and Mount Dora Real Estate.
+If what you seek is information to help you decide whether Mount Dora Florida, or a surrounding Lake County community, is the best place for you to purchase your next home, then you’ve come to the right address!
+I’ve made it my professional business since 2003 to know all about Mount Dora Real Estate and the Lake County Florida lifestyle.
 This is my home, and I love it here!
-Learn more about Mount Dora, Florida.
+I think you will too.

 Looking for Mount Dora homes?

-This web site has been designed to help you in your quest for the Best Mount Dora Home for you.
-I love finding just the right homes for my clients.
-I would consider it a privilege for you to call me your Realtor.
-Others have found my service to be very helpful.
+This web site has been designed to help you as you consider the Best Mount Dora Homes for you.
+I love finding the very best for my clients.
+I am not happy until you are happy and would consider it a privilege if you would call me your Realtor and friend.
+Hundreds of new Lake County, Florida residents have found my services to be most helpful.

-If you own a Best Mount Dora Home that you would like to sell, then I’m the one you need.
-I’ve dedicated myself and this web site to matching informed Mount Dora FL home buyers with Mount Dora home sellers.
-Make sure that your home is represented by me and featured up front on my web site when the Mount Dora home shopper comes looking.
+If you are the proud owner of one of the Best Mount Dora Homes and you would like to sell that home, then I’m the one you need.
+I’ve dedicated myself and this website to matching informed Mt.
+Dora area home buyers with sellers.
+Make sure that your home is represented by me and featured up front on this web site when buyers start their internet shopping for the Best Mount Dora Homes.
 Make an appointment to get your home listed for sale with me.
-I will market your Mount Dora Real Estate to more potential Buyers than any other Realtor in the County!
+I will market your home to more potential buyers than any other Realtor in Lake County, Florida.